Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 As an adult:

 Once you are in custody the custody officer will ascertain what property you have with you and, in particular, anything which could be used for a harmful or unlawful purpose.
-They are permitted to search, or authorise a search, to the extent that they consider necessary.
+They are permitted to search you to the extent that they consider necessary.
 If you willingly empty your pockets, then further searching should not be considered necessary.
 However, if the custody officer does decide that a search is necessary, any strip or intimate search must be carried out by someone of the same sex’ and not in the presence of police officers of a different ‘sex’.
 Police will treat you as the gender established by following the steps above.
 Such a search (as with any intimate search or strip search) must be carried out with one other person in the room.

 Police officers can only ask you to remove religious articles of clothing if they have reason to believe that the article is being worn wholly or mainly for the purpose of disguising identity.
 When you are asked to take it off yourself, this must be done out of public view, in the presence of an officer of the same ‘sex’ (see above) and out of sight of police officers of a different ‘sex’.
 If you are intersex, you should be treated as the sex recorded in your birth certificate (as amended by a Gender Recognition Certification, if applicable to you), or you can ask to be treated as your ‘preferred gender’ (see ‘Will the police respect my gender in custody?’ above) if that is different.